AdobeDocs/campaign-classic.en/help/message-center/using/delivery-execution.md

 ## Transactional message monitoring {#transactional-message-monitoring}

-To monitor your transactional messages, check the delivery logs.
-Accessing the delivery logs is presented in [this section](../../delivery/using/delivery-dashboard.md#delivery-logs-and-history).
+To monitor your transactional messages, check the [delivery logs](../../delivery/using/delivery-dashboard.md#delivery-logs-and-history).

 The transactional deliveries sent from the execution instance are synchronized back to the control instance through a technical workflow (**[!UICONTROL Message Center execution instance]**) that runs every hour.